 In the above syntax,

-- CLUSTER statement makes the PostgreSQL cluster the table, we have to specify any index index_name of the table to rewrite the table, that has already been defined on the table table_name.
+- The CLUSTER statement makes the PostgreSQL cluster the table; we must specify the index name of the table to rewrite it, which has already been defined on the table name.
 Whenever a table is clustered, it is reordered physically based on the index information, and an ACCESS EXCLUSIVE lock is acquired on it.

 EXAMPLE:

-To show the identical changes in the memory space, I have populated the table user_data with 500 rows.
+To demonstrate the identical changes in memory space, I have populated the user_data table with 500 rows.

 \dt+ user_data -- checking the space table has taken physically